 Apart from his industrial estate business, Mr.Vikrom is currently the Chairman of Amata Foundation.
 Now he spends most of the time working with Amata Foundation on three main objectives:

 The first one is to educate people by writing many books, based on his life and working experience.
 More than 1.6 million copies of his books have been published.
 “Be A Better Man”, the best seller, is now translated to Chinese, Japanese, English and Vietnamese.
-Moreover, “Be A Better Man” also was produced in Thai TV drama named “Fire Amata” or “Amata’s Fire” and was released on Free TV Channel 9 between April and July 2010.
-He would like the masses of Thai people to realize, learn and think about the social development for Thailand’s better future.
+Moreover, “Be A Better Man” also was produced in Thai TV drama named “Fire Amata” or “Amata’s Fire” and was released on Free TV Channel 9.

-The second objective is to preserve and promote the regional cultures, especially arts and writings by arranging the Amata Art Award and the Amata Writer Award annually.
+The second objective is to preserve and promote regional cultures, especially arts and writing by arranging the Amata Art Award and the Amata Writer Award annually.